Cross-Cultural Currents while Swimming in Spain

 Separation Between Sports Life and School Life

-Throughout my whole career as a swimmer in the U.S., my identity in school has also been tied to my identity as a swimmer.
-In Spain, this is not necessarily the case.
-There are no major sports clubs through the university; instead, the most serious athletes train outside their universities with a local club.
-I was surprised to see people of all ages competing.
+Throughout my swimming career in the US, my identity at university l has also been tied to my identity as an athlete.
+In Spain, however, this is not necessarily the case.
+There are no major sports clubs through the university in most European cities and, instead, the most serious athletes train with a local club team, where people of all ages can compete.
+This separation between sports and other parts of life was something I greatly admired, as it allowed me to manage my friendships, school life, and hobbies in a more balanced manner.

 Different Training Philosophies

-This swim meet gave me a unique window on the different training approaches implemented by different teams, which was in many ways reflective of other parts of Spanish culture.
+Attending this swim meet and training with Chiboi, in general, gave me a unique window into the different training approaches implemented by teams (which was in many ways reflective of other parts of Spanish culture).
+Throughout the meet, I noticed that although coaches had various philosophies, there was far more emphasis placed on the well-being and happiness of swimmers than in the US.

 Familiar Traditions of the Sport

-Despite these differences, there were many beautiful similarities to the sport of swimming in Spain and the United States.
-For instance, the meet was split into prelims and finals, where finals were considered a big deal (finals is a part of the competition in which you need to swim very fast in the morning in order to return to swim again at night).
+Despite these differences, there were many beautiful similarities in the sport of swimming between Spain and the US.
+For instance, the meet was split into prelims and finals, where the final session was considered more serious (finals is a part of the competition in which a swimmer must place in the top 16 during the morning session in order to compete again at night).

-The race strategies of my teammates here in Spain were also similar to the race strategies of my teammates from the US, and pre-race rituals also were largely the same (ex: carbo-loading the night before a swim meet, listening to music, stretching, journaling, etc).
+The race strategies of my teammates here in Spain were also similar to the race strategies of my teammates from the US, and pre-race rituals also were largely the same (examples include: carbo-loading the night before a swim meet, listening to music, stretching, journaling, etc.).

 Additionally, in between sessions of the meet, meals were never eaten alone.
-In the US, I am used to eating some meals alone in my room or eating in silence during high-stakes swim meets, but this was never the case.
-In this way, recovery took on a whole new form – instead of simply stretching, swimming, and eating, recovery included long stays at the lunch table, lots of laughing with teammates, and napping underneath the sun in between sessions of the swim meet.
+In the US, I am accustomed to eating meals alone, on-the-go, or in silence during high-stakes swim meets when my teammates and I are under stress –but this was never the case on team Chiboi.
+In this way, recovery took on a whole new form – instead of simply stretching, swimming, and eating, recovery included long stays at the lunch table, lots of laughing with teammates, and napping underneath the sun in between sessions.

 During meets, my experience was that competitors not only wanted to compete with me, but also wanted to get to know me on a more personal level.
-Many swimmers from different teams wanted to know where I was from and what my training was like in the US.
-Many of my teammates watched all my events and put their needs beneath those of the team.
+In fact, many swimmers from different teams took interest in learning where I was from and what my training was like in the US.
 Competing in this way made the sport feel less lonely, less intimidating, and more like a community effort.

 What I’m Bringing Back from this Experience

-This sport has been a central part of my life for as long as I can remember, and I am grateful to have experienced a national competition outside of the US and to have formed new connections with teammates from Spain who share my same passions.
+Swimming has been a central part of my friendships, health, education, and overall life for as long as I can remember, and I am grateful to have experienced a national competition outside of the US, where I had the opportunity to share my passion with those from different backgrounds.

 Leave a Reply